2023-05-17 00:24:56

 Except to say that the threats in question emanated, according to him, from China, the Ontario MP did not want to go into detail during his appearance before a House of Commons committee considering his case.

-“During none of these meetings with CSIS was I provided with any information about Zhao Wei, the diplomat from the People’s Republic of China [au consulat de] Toronto, ”he said, however, referring to the Chinese representative whom the Trudeau government expelled last week.
+“During none of these meetings with CSIS was I provided with any information regarding Zhao Wei, the diplomat from the People’s Republic of China [au consulat de] Toronto, ”he said, however, referring to the Chinese representative whom the Trudeau government expelled last week.

 Michael Chong’s story was revealed by the Globe and Mailto whom an intelligence source told that the lawmaker and members of his family in Hong Kong were in Beijing’s sights, and that CSIS had documented information going into a report published in July 2021.